1st Cavalry Division (United States): Korean War

-The 1st Cavalry Division remained in the line until it was relieved by the 45th Infantry Division from the United States Army National Guard in January 1952.
+The 1st Cavalry Division remained in the line until it was relieved by the 45th Infantry Division from the Oklahoma Army National Guard in January 1952.
 Following the relief, the division returned to Japan.
 The division returned to Korea in 1957, where it remained until 1965.

 Vietnam War

 As a result of the Howze Board, helicopters were used in Vietnam for reconnaissance, command and control, troop transport, attack gunships, aerial rocket artillery, medical evacuation, and supply.
 It was a revolution in maneuver doctrine that freed the infantry from the limitations of terrain to attack the enemy at the time and place of its choosing.

 The 11th Airborne Division had been reactivated at Fort Benning on 1 February 1963 and redesignated as the 11th Air Assault Division (Test).
 In September 1963, Air Assault I exercises tested the Airmobility concept at the battalion level at Fort Stewart in Georgia.
 Air Assault II, a much larger exercise, was conducted across two states in October 1964.
 The 11th Air Assault Division operated against the 82nd Airborne Division and the 11th thoroughly dominated the exercise.

 When the test proved successful, the assets of the 11th Air Assault Division (Test), the 10th Air Transport Brigade, and the 2nd Infantry Division were merged into a single unit.
 The colors and subordinate unit designations of the 1st Cavalry Division were transferred from its post in Korea.
 On 3 July 1965, the colors of the 11th Air Assault Division (Test) were cased and retired and the 1st Air Cavalry Division colors were moved onto the field at Doughboy Stadium and passed to the commander of the former 11th Air Assault Division, Major General Kinnard.
-At the same time the personnel and units of the 1st Cavalry Division that remained in Korea were reflagged as a new 2nd Infantry Division.
+At the same time, the personnel and units of the 1st Cavalry Division that remained in Korea were reflagged as a new 2nd Infantry Division.
 On 29 July 1965, President Lyndon B. Johnson ordered the 1st Air Cavalry Division to Vietnam.

 Shortly thereafter, the division began deploying to Camp Radcliff, An Khe, Vietnam, in the Central Highlands and was equipped with the new M16 rifle, the UH-1 troop carrier helicopter, UH-1C gunships, the CH-47 Chinook cargo helicopter, and the massive CH-54 Skycrane cargo helicopter.
 All aircraft carried insignia to indicate their battalion and company.